czetsuya/keycloak-auth-api/README.md

 The REST API service is called by a frontend client running on Angular available at https://github.com/czetsuya/keycloak-angular-auth.

-Note: You need to import the realm and user configuration from the Angular project to run this project.
+Note: You need to import the realm configuration which also contains the user from the Angular project to run this project.

 # Requirements: